The Questions People Ask a Whistlemaker

 The whistle is a simple, humble, robust and portable musical instrument - take it anywhere!
 Although it is a capable musical instrument which takes years to master, many people can play their first tune after one practice session.

-Playing whistle is free from rules and constraints.
 The beauty is how playing whistle has remained free from rules - technique has not been 'formalised' like on some musical instruments and there aren't any associations or governing bodies deciding how things should be done 'properly'.
 This is perhaps why in many places it is one of the strongest bearers of authentic local culture.